 Lark accepted the pamphlet from Jess.
-His fingers touched hers, as briefly as his glance.
-She had to fight to keep from snatching back her hand.
+His fingers touched hers, as briefly as his glance, yet warmth flowed up her arm.

 "I look forward to it, ladies," he said.
 He turned and continued his stroll about the room.

-She raised her chin.
-"Two hours yet until tea," she told her aunt, attempting to return things to normal.
+"Two hours yet until tea," she told her aunt, attempting to return things to normal yet again.
 "Are you pouring today, or shall I?"

 But Maudie had narrowed her grey eyes over her sharp nose.
 "We have few enough healthy ones.
 You have only to ask the Corporation."